cjand225/PaddleBall/README.md

 - Up Arrow: Move paddle up
 - Down Arrow: Move paddle down

+To pause the game, press ESC.
+You can resume the game by pressing ESC again, or by clicking the "Resume" button in the pause menu.

 ## Getting Started

 To play the game, open the project in Unity and run the `Main` scene.